fredgeorge/command_micro_process/README.md

 Tasks in general will need to share information.
 For example, the result of one task is necessary to feed another task.
 To support this, we use a Collecting Parameter Pattern (C2.com) called a Context.
+Sharing data through a Context is a bit of an anti-pattern; it can become a dumping ground (it's just a big map), create excessive coupling, and compromise the granularity we are seeking.
+To mitigate this, each task must declare the information it needs from the overall Context, and which information it will contribute (add or change) to the overall Context).
+This enables some straightforward static analysis of usage patterns (not implemented here).